wolberlab/OpenMMDL/README.md

 Start the analysis with the following Inputs:

 #### Mandatory:
--t = Topology file (PDB)

--d = Trajectory file (DCD)

--l = SDF File of the ligand

--n = Name of the ligand in the PDB file
+-t = topology file of the simulation (in .pdb format) -d = trajectory file of the simulation (in .dcd format)

 #### Optional:
+-n = Ligand name (3 letter code in PDB)
+-l = Ligand in SDF format
--b = Binding mode treshold, which is used to remove interactions under a certain procentual occurence treshold from the binding mode generation, default is 40 (values: 0-100)
+-b = binding mode threshold.
+Is used to remove interactions under the defined procentual occurence from the binding mode generation.
+The default is 40% (accepted values: 0-100)

--df = Dataframe File, if all of the interaction already were calculated.
-The default name of this file, which is obtained after calculating the interactions is interactions_gathered.csv

--m = Minimal Transition, which is a treshold applied for the display of the binding mode transitions via a markov chains network figure, the defaul value is 1.
+-df = Dataframe (use if the interactions were already calculated, default name would be "interactions_gathered.csv") -m = minimal transition threshold.
+Is used for the display of the binding mode transitions in the Markov state chains network figure.
+The default value is 1

--c = CPU count, which will be used to calculate interactions.
-The default value is half of the CPU count.
+-c = CPU count, specify how many CPUs should be used, default is half of the CPU count.
+-p = Generate .pml files for pharmacophore visualization.
+The default is False (accepted values: True/False) -s = special ligand name to calculate interactions with special ligands.
+-nuc = Treat nucleic acids as receptor
+-pep = Calculate interactions with peptides.
+Give the peptide chain name as input.
+Defaults to None -ref = Add a reference PDB to renumber the residue numbers.
+Defaults to None (accepted values: str of PDB) -r = Calculate the RMSD difference between frames.
+The default is False (accepted values: True/False) -w = stable-water-analysis.
+Defines if the analysis of stable water molecules should be performed.
+The default is False (accepted values: True/False)
+--watereps = the EPS of the clustering part during the water analysis. will only result in something if "-w True" is added.
+Accepts float (in Angstrom).

 #### Command line example with default values

-    openmmdl_analysis -t {path/to/topology} -d {path/to/trajectory} -l {path/to/sdf_ligand} -n {Ligand_name}
+    openmmdl_analysis -t {path/to/topology} -d {path/to/trajectory} -n {Ligand_name}

 #### Visualization
 Most of the analysis outputs are JEPG images and do not need any further preparation to be viewed.

-For the visualization of your trajectory with interaction pointclouds you can use the jupyter notebook prepared in the OpenMMDL repository.
+For the visualization of your trajectory with interaction pointclouds you can use the jupyter notebook prepared in the **OpenMMDL** repository.

 Or use this command:
 ```